vhanla/github-windows-classic/CONTRIBUTE.md

 Execute `./genlocalssl.sh` from localssl directory, or just use the provided self signed files already there.

-.vscode/settings.json already have settings that you might want to modify.
+.vscode/settings.json already have settings that you might need to modify.

+On Windows you have to replace relative path for certificate files to full path (e.g. c:/myproject/server.crt)

 FireFox will warn you when accessing the site served by Live Reload, press advanced and add it as temporary exception, or if you like add it permanently.